Daron976/Footlog/README.md

 ### Usage

-- Learn how to properly use OOP.
+- Show the list of posts and empower readers to interact with them by adding comments and liking posts.

 <!--
 Example command: